MilesMartinez/spotify_data_engineer_project/README.md

 - `etl.py` - runs the entire ETL pipline described above.
 - `spotify.db` - The SQLite database.
 - `visualization.ipynb` - The notebook used for building the visualations.
-- `visualization.pdf` - Contains the visualizations built in `visualization.ipynb`.
+- `visualization.pdf` - Presents the visualizations built in `visualization.ipynb`.
 - `run.py` - Runs the necessary files in order to complete the project via subprocess.
 It first executes `create_database.py` followed by `etl.py`.

 # How to Run